CHLD 166: Speech and Language Development and Disorders

 Catalog Course Description

-This course will cover children's acquisition of speech and language skills from birth to age five.
-Emphasis will be on normal language, articulation, fluency, and voice development.
-Included will be children's language learning strategies, adult teaching strategies, language and cultural differences, and an overview of communication disorders, as well as appropriate referral to a professional.
+This course will examine the acquisition of speech and language skills from birth to age five.
+Emphasis will be on typical language development, articulation, fluency, and voice development.
+Students will gain knowledge of children's language learning, adult teaching strategies and linguistic and cultural diversity.
+An overview of communication disorders and appropriate professional referrals will be studied.
 36 lecture hours.

 Course Objectives

-• describe the sequence of normal language development from birth to 5 years
+• Describe the sequence of typical language development from birth to 5 years

 Major Course Content